Effective March 15, 2020

 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.

 - Sore throat

 This list does not include all possible symptoms.
 The CDC will continue to update this list as more is learned about COVID-19.
 Please consult your primary care provider for any other symptoms that are severe or concerning to you.

 Please note that older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.

-A: Wear a mask, stay six feet apart, and avoid crowds.
-Wash your hands with soap and water for 20 seconds, and avoid touching your face.
+Wear a mask, stay six feet apart, and avoid crowds—even if you’ve been vaccinated.
+Wash your hands with soap and water for 20 seconds and avoid touching your face.
 Stay home if you are sick!
 Don’t share your germs with others!
-If you have not yet received a flu shot, it’s not too late!
-The CDC is recommending that those who can get the shot, do.
-Please discuss with your primary care physician if you should receive a flu vaccine.

-A: Use fact based sources to gather your information.
+Use fact-based sources to gather your information.
 Consult Ohio Department of Health, CDC (Centers for Disease Control) or the like.
 Facebook and other social media channels are not reliable sources of information.